qichunren/qichunren.github.io/about.md

 footer: false
 ---

-I am Qichunren, my english name is David.
+I am Qichunren, and my english name is David.

-I am a programing developor,  focused on web devlopment and mobile app design.
-I am familiar with Ruby, PHP, Objective-C, mysql, redis, mongodb.
+I am a software engineer, focused on web devlopment and mobile app design.

-I am loving linux, mac, opensource.
-My github profile is [https://github.com/qichunren](https://github.com/qichunren)
+You can find my activity on [GitHub](https://github.com/qichunren) .